-I have nothing against love and romance, it’s the artificiality, the pressure to CELEBRATE OUR LOVE ON THIS DAY IN THIS WAY WITH HEART-SHAPED EVERYTHING BECAUSE HALLMARK SAYS SO that makes my eyes roll right out of my damn head every single year.
+I have nothing against love and romance.
+But when Valentine’s Day rolls around, the artificiality, the pressure to CELEBRATE OUR LOVE ON THIS DAY IN THIS WAY WITH HEART-SHAPED EVERYTHING BECAUSE HALLMARK SAYS SO makes my eyes roll right out of my damn head every single year.

-And since Valentine’s Day falls on a night when the kids are busy with activities and my husband is working, it’s the perfect excuse (like I needed one) to celebrate and love myself.
+So Valentine’s Day is the perfect excuse (like I needed one) to celebrate and take care of myself.
 Here’s how I plan to do it.

 How do I love me?
 Let me count the ways…